zoyamasood/mongodb-practice/README.md

 **Setup**

 This course will be using MongoDB Atlas, a cloud-based Mongo service, for hands-on exercises.
-Follow the instructions in the [**How To video**](https://www.youtube.com/watch?v=9DbZ2ii01ew) for setup.
+If you would like your own Atlas cluster, follow the instructions in the [**How To video**](https://www.youtube.com/watch?v=9DbZ2ii01ew) for setup.
 I recommend using a Google account when creating your [**Atlas MongoDB Cluster**](https://www.mongodb.com/cloud/atlas/register).

+For class exercises you can use an Atlas cluster that has already been created:

 1. [Open this repository in Gitpod](https://gitpod.io/#https://github.com/nmagee/mongodb-practice/)